wba6/Euler-s-Totient-Function/Deep-Dive.md

   $$
   - Explanation and proof sketch.
   - **Relations to Other Functions**
-  - Connections with the Möbius function.
   - Interactions with divisor functions and the inclusion-exclusion principle.
   - **Modular Arithmetic Applications**
-  - Solving linear congruences using $\phi(n)$.
   - Applications in cyclic group theory.
   - **Other Notable Identities**
   - Euler's identity involving φ(n) and the number of generators of the multiplicative group modulo $n$.